igstan/igstan.ro/posts/2011-05-02-understanding-monads-with-javascript.md

 `push` and `pop`.
 What I don't like about it is that it mutates state.
 Well, I don't it like for the sake of this article, at least.

 Each step I'll describe is a working step.
-Just open you're browser's console and reload this page.
+Just open your browser's console and reload this page.
 You should see several console groups with the string `5 : 4` logged inside.
 However, in the body of the article I'll only present those parts that differ from the previous steps.